unlim-it/docs.bosonprotocol.io/src/docs/faqs.md

 The third best way is to ask on our [Gitter](https://gitter.im/BosonProtocol).
 If you can, mention that the question might be good for the FAQ.

-There is no bad way to ask for a question to be here.
+There is no bad way to ask for a question to be added here.

 ## What is Boson Protocol?

 Boson Protocol is three things:

-- A protocol, comprised of modular components, for tokenizing Things and to ...
+- A protocol, comprised of modular components, for tokenizing Things and thus enabling smart contracts to perform on-chain financial transfers coordinated with the off-chain, often physical, delivery of goods and services
 - A foundation, currently funded by an external company, Redeemeum, which works on the protocol
 - A wider community of developers working on the protocol